risi-kondor/GElib/python/docs/source/SO3partB.rst

 .. note::
   The CG-product of two SO3parts is essentially a tensor product followed by a fixed linear transformation.
-  Since this operation is so critical to certain types of equivariant neural networks however, GElib uses special highly optimized routines for the CG-product on both the CPU and the GPU.
+  Since this operation is critical to certain types of equivariant neural networks, GElib uses highly optimized routines for computing the CG-product on both the CPU and the GPU.

-  First, the tensor product is never explicitly formed, potentially saving significant amounts of memory in neural networks, where the results of intermediate calculations generally need to be saved for the backward pass.
+  First, the tensor product is never explicitly formed, potentially saving significant amounts of memory in neural network applications, where the results of intermediate calculations generally need to be saved for the backward pass.

   Second, the linear transformation has a specific sparsity pattern, whereby